alabou/NMOS-MatroxOnly/NMOS With SRT.md

 ## Introduction

-SRT (Secure Reliable Transport) is an open source media transport protocol that utilises the UDP protocol and supports packet recovery.
+SRT (Secure Reliable Transport) is an open source media transport protocol that utilizes the UDP protocol and supports packet recovery.
 The open source project is available at [SRT](https://github.com/Haivision/srt).

 The SRT protocol provides a reliable transport of anything using the UDP protocol.
 As such it can be used to transport an MPEG2-TS stream over SRT or an RTP stream over SRT.
 This specification supports both uses.
-The former MPEG2-TS mode is the default when using the `urn:x-matrox:transport:srt` transport, more specificatlly identified as `urn:x-matrox:transport:srt.mp2t`.
+The former MPEG2-TS mode is the default when using the `urn:x-matrox:transport:srt` transport, more specifically identified as `urn:x-matrox:transport:srt.mp2t`.
 The later RTP mode is identified as `urn:x-matrox:transport:srt.rtp`.
 Although SRT is well known for the reliable transport of an MPEG2-TS stream, it can also be used for the reliable transport of an RTP stream.

 The SRT protocol provides 3 approaches for connecting SRT Senders and Receivers: Listener, Caller and RendezVous.
-Although various combinations are supported by this specification, the default configuration is to have an SRT Sender be a Listerer while an SRT Receiver is a Caller.
+Although various combinations are supported by this specification, the default configuration is to have an SRT Sender be a Listener while an SRT Receiver is a Caller.
 It is this configuration that is most compatible with NMOS Controller model and the only one that will be presented in details.

 The multi-paths redundancy (bonding) and the Stream ID features of SRT are supported by this specification as optional features.

 ## Use of Normative Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][RFC-2119].

 ## Definitions